HeliumEdu/deploy/README.md

 ## Getting Started

-This repository contains everything that is necessary to develop and deploy [Helium Edu](https://www.heliumedu.com), including setting up on a local machine to use [Docker](https://docs.docker.com/), and the [Terraform](https://app.terraform.io/app) necessary to provision deployment environments.
+This repository contains everything that is necessary for deployment and local development, including setting up a local machine to use [Docker](https://docs.docker.com/), and the [Terraform](https://app.terraform.io/app) necessary to provision environments.

 ## Development